PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 *Created by Neil Bramley on Sept 6, 2024*

-The following is intended as a simple guide on how store research data while working or studying in PPLS.
-The guide's primary goal is to ensure that Principal Investigators, and any other researchers responsible for data, maintain a "golden copy" of their data somewhere safe and secure, and preferably "in house", where it will not be lost, inappropriately leaked, sold, or monetised by third parties.
+This is intended as a simple guide on storing research data while in PPLS.
+The guide's primary goal is to ensure Principal Investigators, and any other researchers responsible for data, maintain a "golden copy" of this data somewhere safe and secure, and preferably "in house", where it will not be lost, inappropriately leaked, sold, or monetised by third parties.

-Beyond this, I highlight various reasonable options for sharing, and actively working on data, and highlight why some widely-used storage options (toward the bottom of the page) are inappropriate.
+Beyond this, I highlight various reasonable options for actively working on or sharing data.
+I also highlight why some widely used storage options (toward the bottom of the page) are inappropriate.

-**Too Long; Didn't Read:** If in doubt, archive your research data on the DataStore network drive.
+**Too Long; Didn't Read:** If in doubt, archive your research data on your DataStore network drive!

 <details open markdown="block">
   <summary>